Uber has just announced a raft of new security measures

 The private hire giant said it has introduced the new features "after listening to feedback from drivers, riders, local regulators and the police".

-The announcement comes a day after TfL published its new Private Hire Policy Document, taking aim at private hire operators like Uber.
+The announcement comes a day after TfL published its new Private Hire Policy Document, taking aim at private hire operators like Uber .

 The changes include a new UK policy as to how Uber deals with the reporting of serious issues to police.